robinsal/Hangman/README.md

 ## See the result

-If you'd like to run this code and play the game, feel free to clone this repository, and simply navigate to the `bin` folder and run `java HangmanGUI`
+If you'd like to run this code and play the game, feel free to clone this repository, navigate to the `bin` folder, and run `java HangmanGUI`